neodon/endb/README.md

 npm install endb
 ```

 By default, data is stored in memory.
-You can optionally install an adapter.
+Optionally, You can install an adapter.

 ```bash
 $ npm install level # LevelDB